cpfaff/vim-my-setup/README.md

 Note:

 To use the command-t plugin vim must be build with ruby support.
-To build properly the same ruby version vim is linked against must be used!
-If you use rvm try: `rmv use system` if compilation does not work.
+The command-t plugin requires the same version vim is linked against to work properly!
+If you use rvm for ruby version control try: `rmv use system` before executing the steps below.

-1. Go to: `~/.vim/bundle/Command-T/ruby/command-t/`
+1. Go to command-t plugin folder:

 ```
 cd ~/.vim/bundle/Command-T/ruby/command-t/